upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-multi.md

 ## Specialized (spoke) control planes

 When you create multiple control planes, each control plane's role is usually specialized based on some business requirements.
-We have documented below the main reasons you may want to consider using multiple control planes and associated tradeoffs:
+We've documented below the main reasons you may want to consider using multiple control planes and associated tradeoffs:

 - [Cross-environment requirements](#specialize-control-planes-by-environment)
 - [Cross-cloud requirements](#specialize-control-planes-by-cloud)